-"Guidelines" a set of requirements and recommendations, which describes a minimum level of facility provision.
+nd recommendations, which describes a cy provision.

-"Minimum" the least level of provision which is considered safe for a given function.
+the least level of provision which is considered safe for a given function.
 Anything below is considered unsatisfactory.

-Standard One Governance
+Standard one Governance

-Standard Day Hospitals Class A licence holders ensure their facilities meet the requirements of specific health legislation.
+Standard Private Hospital licence holders ensure their facilities meet the requirements of specific health legislation.

 - 1.1 The function of the facility has been defined in a statement that is accessible to all staff, patients and visitors.

 - 1.2 Lines of communication, authority and responsibility are set out in an organisational chart.

-- 1.3 A Medical Advisory Committee (MAC) oversees standards of medical/dental practice.
+- 1.3 A Medical Advisory Committee (MAC) oversees standards of medical practice.

-- 1.4 In facilities used by more than one medical/dental practitioner, each practitioner is credentialled through a formal process, by a Credentialling Committee.
+- 1.4 Medical practitioners are credentialled through a formal process by a Credentialling Committee.
 The credentialling includes documentation of clinical privileges.
-The Credentialling Committee is separate from the MAC.
-(It may consist of the same members, but the committee must be separately constituted and meetings separately conducted and minuted).

 - 1.5 Demonstrated processes are in place that new technologies, new instruments and new procedures are examined and approved by the relevant authority, [as designated by the MAC and the Proprietor].

 - 1.6 There is a designated Director of Nursing/senior registered nurse position responsible for standards of nursing practice in the facility.

 - 1.7 Only registered, comprehensive and enrolled nurses, midwives and nurse practitioners (and/or dental nurses, as appropriate) provide direct nursing care.

 - 1.8 Processes are in place to ensure that all professionals provide evidence of current registration with the relevant authority.

 - 1.9 Written and dated job descriptions are available and provided to staff.
 Lines of communication, authority and responsibility are set out in the job description.

 - 1.10 Policies and procedures are developed, reviewed and updated as required at least every four years and made readily available to staff.
 Policies and procedures are required on the following functions, as a minimum:

 - patient care;

-- emergency procedures;
+- emergency procedure;

 - admission and discharge criteria;

 - medical records;

 - occupational safety and health;

 - infection control;

 - sterilisation process;

 - catering services;

 - laundry services;

 - quality management;

 - staff development and education;

-- preventative maintenance; - administration; and - employment, including compliance with Working with Children legislation. - 1.11 A register of patients is maintained.
-Details may be located in more than one place, e.g. hard copy/patient records and computer. - 1.12 Occupational safety and health programs and practices comply with the current legislative requirements. - 1.13 There are documented and auditable systems of continuous improvement in place. - 1.14 There is a complaint and grievance management process in place accessible for all patients, staff and visitors. - 1.15 There is evidence that Adverse Events are monitored and a reporting mechanism is utilised. - 1.16 There are ongoing education and training/staff development programs, which are service specific and meet staff/patient needs. - 1.17 The current Licence Certificate is displayed in a public place.
+- preventative maintenance; - administration; and - employment, including compliance with Working with Children Legislation. - 1.11 A register of patients is maintained.
+Details may be located in more than one place, e.g. hard copy/patient records and computer. - 1.12 Occupational safety and health programs and practices comply with the current legislative requirements. - 1.13 There are documented and auditable systems of continuous improvement in place. - 1.14 There is a complaint and grievance management process in place, accessible for all patients, staff and visitors. - 1.15 There is evidence that Adverse Events are monitored, and a reporting mechanism is utilised. - 1.16 There are ongoing education and training/staff development programs, which are service specific and meet staff/patient needs. - 1.17 The current licence certificate is displayed in a public place.